venkataravuri/ai-ml-notes/docs/llm-powered-autonomous-ai-agents.md

 # LLM-powered Autonomous AI Agents

-> In the future, Large Language Models will be an integral part of virtually every software product, enhancing user experiences and turn them into more autonomous.
+> In near future, Large Language Models (LLMs) will be virtually part of every software product to make them more autonomous and enhance user experience (UX).

-🚧 Doc is under construction 🚧
+🚧 <strike>Doc is under construction</strike> 🚧

-Large Language Models have potential to use beyond text generation, summarization, and code generation.
-LLMs can act as reasoning engines.
+Large Language Models have potential use beyond text generation, summarization, and code generation, as they can act as **reasoning engines**.
 They can be,
-- Turned into a powerful general problem solver.
+- turned into a powerful general problem solver.
-- Extend to automate complex workflows.
+- extend to automate complex workflows with several intervined tasks.
-- Could power autonomous systems.
+- could power autonomous systems.

-Autonomous LLM "agents" or "copilots" are new generation of AI assistants which can perform complex tasks when commanded to by a human, without needing close supervision.
+LLMs powering idea of Autonomous AI Agents.
+These Autonomous LLM "agents" or "copilots" are new generation of AI assistants which can perform complex tasks when commanded to by a human, without needing close supervision.
 They can make logical decisions, and handle a number of tasks without consistent human intervention.

+A new role "AI Engineer" is emerging, with accountability to productize large language models.
+They integrate developed models into software products.

 <img src="https://substackcdn.com/image/fetch/w_1456,c_limit,f_webp,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fa81555af-0b76-4a61-9b53-595e3d47580a_1005x317.png" width="65%" height="65%" alt="AI Engineer"/>

 Source: [Latent Space](https://www.latent.space/p/ai-engineer)

-A new role "AI Engineer" is emerging who integrate large language models into software products to enhance use experience and make them more autonomous.

 ## What are Autonomous LLM Agents?

-“Autonomous” LLM agents are goal-driven self-executing software that can generate, execute and priortize tasks to achieve a certain goal.
+“Autonomous” LLM agents are goal-driven, self-executing software that can plan, execute and priortize tasks to achieve a certain goal.
 They translate natural language prompts into actions and execute them.

-Notable examples of browser based autonomous LLM agents are,
-- AgentGPT
-- BabyAGI
-- Godmode.space
-- AutoGPT (non browser based)
+Here are few browser-based autonomous LLM agents,
+- [AgentGPT](https://agentgpt.reworkd.ai/) - Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [BabyAGI](https://babyagi.org/) - AI-powered task management system that uses OpenAI and Pinecone APIs to create, prioritize, and execute tasks.
+- [Godmode.space](https://godmode.space/) - Explore the Power of Generative Agents on Godmode.space.
+Inspired by Auto-GPT and BabyAGI.
+Supports GPT-3.5 & GPT-4.
+- [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)(non-browser based) - A program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
+As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.

-Autonomous agents achieve specified goals by breaking them into tasks, execute them independently without human intervention.
+Autonomous agents achieve specified goals by breaking it into tasks, execute them independently without human intervention.
 Agents use a LLM to determine which actions to take and in what order.
-The agent creates a chain-of-thought sequence on the fly by decomposing the user request.
+The agent creates a **Chain-of-Thought** sequence on the fly by decomposing the user request.

 ## How do Autonomous LLM Agents Work?

 Agents make use of LLMs & tools to perform actions in autonomous fashion.
-LLMs act as agent’s brain, where in tools enable an agent to take certain actions.
-Agents follow a chain-of-thought reasoning approach to decompose a problem into sequence of steps.
+LLMs act as agent’s brain, wherein tools enable an agent to take certain actions.
+Agents follow a Chain-of-Thought reasoning approach to decompose a problem into sequence of steps.

 <img src="assets/ai-agents-overiew.png" width="60%" height="60%" alt="AI Agents Overview"/>